wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 2. As a Network Engineer, automatically <strong>discover services</strong> when they get created in order to obtain their IP addresses -- so that I can focus on troubleshooting instead of manual work that can be automated.

-3. As a Network Engineer, specify <strong>routing (segmentation) of traffic<strong> between app client and to app services using allow/deny <strong>rules referenced by name</strong> rather than by IP address (such as "C can talk to A" or "C cannot talk to A.") so that it takes less time then using IP addresses, and result in less mistakes being made.
+3. As a Network Engineer, specify <strong>routing (segmentation) of traffic</strong> between app client and to app services using allow/deny <strong>rules referenced by name</strong> rather than by IP address (such as "C can talk to A" or "C cannot talk to A.") so that it takes less time then using IP addresses, and result in less mistakes being made.
 This is called the <a target="_blank" href="https://www.hashicorp.com/resources/introduction-consul-connect">Consul Connect feature</a>.

 4. Within the system for Enterprises, route traffic using a cluster of <strong>highly available (fault tolerant)</strong> Consul servers instead of using "East-West" load balancers, to remove load balancers (in front of each type of service) as a single-point-of-failure risk.